 Does your dog love belly rubs?
 Why do dogs love belly rubs so much anyway?

 Why Do Dogs Love Belly Rubs?

-Most dogs love a good belly rub and some dogs love them so much they actually demand them.
+Most dogs love a good belly rub, and some dogs love them so much they actually demand them.
 Dogs will generally roll over on their backs for a nice belly rub from people they trust most.
-It is, at it’s core, a submissive behavior.

-Rolling over on their back and offering their belly is a sign that your dog really trusts you, and not just a sign of submission.
+When your dog rolls over on their back and offers you their belly it’s a sign that your dog trusts you, not just a sign of submission.
 Tummy rubs feel good and they don’t mind showing you this vulnerability for a nice old fashioned belly rub.
 The fact that the behavior is submissive does not mean that the dog is enjoying the petting any less.
 Seems like a pretty fair trade off right?

 A dog can express more with his tail in seconds than his owner can express with his tongue in hours. – Unknown Author

 Why Dogs Love Belly Rubs: The Scientific Link

 While there might not seem to be anything scientific about a belly rub there has been evidence supporting why our dogs love them so much.
 Dogs and other mammals have a specific brain neuron that responds to the stimulation of hair follicles.
 That reaction helps explain why our dogs love being pet so much.